Deliciously Organic

 The adrenal glands are the body’s emergency system.
 When the body is under chronic stress, the adrenals will send out cortisol into the bloodstream.
 Over time, chronic cortisol output will weaken the endocrine system, liver, digestive system, immune system, and brain, and it can also cause thyroid issues.

-Physical (working out too much is a huge stressor on the body)
+Physical stress (working out too much is a huge stressor on the body)

 Processed foods